-by Joel Berman
+By Joel Berman

-Yet I did come home with hope because, as always, we met amazing, heroic people on both sides of the conflict who are working together to create small-scale victories on the ground.
+Yet I did come home with hope, because we met amazing, heroic people on both sides of the conflict who are working together to create small-scale victories on the ground.

 Osama came to the recognition that his lifelong “othering” of Jewish Israelis was weakening his soul.
 Motivated to create a different reality for his children, he made the courageous decision to meet the enemy, and like Ella, immediately recognized the common humanity and mutual aspirations that he shares with Israelis.

-Joel Berman is a retired physician and a member of Concord’s Temple Beth Jacob.
-His views are his alone and don’t necessarily represent those of his fellow congregants.
+(Joel Berman is a retired physician and a member of Concord’s Temple Beth Jacob.
+His views are his alone and don’t necessarily represent those of his fellow congregants.)